Amish: Cuisine

 Amish cuisine is noted for its simplicity and traditional qualities.
 Food plays an important part in Amish social life and is served at potlucks, weddings, fundraisers, farewells, and other events.
-Many Amish foods are sold at markets including pies, preserves, bread mixes, pickled produce, desserts, and canned goods.
+Many Amish foods are sold at markets, including pies, preserves, bread mixes, pickled produce, desserts, and canned goods.
 Many Amish communities have also established restaurants for visitors.
 Amish meat consumption is similar to the American average though they tend to eat more preserved meat.

 Amish cuisine is often mistaken for the similar cuisine of the Pennsylvania Dutch with some ethnographic and regional variances, as well as differences in what cookbook writers and food historians emphasize about the traditional foodways and intertwined religious culture and celebrations of Amish communities.
-While mythologies about the diffusion of shoofly pie are common subject matter for studies of American cuisine, food anthropologists point out that the culinary practices of Pennsylvania Dutch and Amish are innovative and dynamic, evolving across time and geographical spaces, and that not all the Pennsylvania Dutch are Amish, and not all Amish live in Pennsylvania.
-Distinguishing local mythologies from culinary fact is accomplished by dedicated anthropological field studies in combination with studies of literary sources, usually newspaper archives, diaries and household records.
+While myths about the diffusion of shoofly pie are common subject matter for studies of American cuisine, food anthropologists point out that the culinary practices of Pennsylvania Dutch and Amish are innovative and dynamic, evolving across time and geographic spaces, and that not all the Pennsylvania Dutch are Amish, and not all Amish live in Pennsylvania.
+Distinguishing local myths from culinary fact is accomplished by dedicated anthropological field studies in combination with studies of literary sources, usually newspaper archives, diaries, and household records.

+Economic activities

+Historically, Amish communities were primarily agrarian, with most families engaged in farming.
+However, rapid population growth and the resulting social and economic pressures have led to significant diversification in Amish employment patterns since the mid-20th century.

+In the Greater Holmes County settlement area of Ohio—the largest Amish community—approximately 75% of married males were full-time farmers in 1965.
+By contrast, only about 40% remained so by 1996, indicating a marked shift toward non-farming occupations.
+The ratio of farmers to non-farmers in the region declined from 2.41 to 0.61 during this period.

+More recent analyses of the Holmes County Amish Directory show that this move away from farming continues.
+In a 2015 census-level study, only 16% of male family heads who listed an occupation were farmers, while the remainder worked in other sectors.

+Common non-farming occupations include roofing, carpentry, construction, metalworking, and small-scale manufacturing.

+Despite the shift away from farming in recent decades, Amish communities still regard farming as a key occupation that strengthens household and community ties.
+Small farms provide a social foundation for family structures and the socialization of children.
+Through these shared agricultural experiences, farming families build a collective identity, reinforcing social, ethnic, and religious bonds.